senecolas/ERC721-compare/README.md

 The goal of this repository is to compare different ways of making an NFT contract: openzeppelin's [ERC721](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/token/ERC721/ERC721.sol) and [ERC721Enumerable](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/token/ERC721/extensions/ERC721Enumerable.sol), [ERC721A](https://github.com/chiru-labs/ERC721A) and other personal implementations for mint with or without randomness...

-This comparison is done first by studying the **gas used for mint and exchange 1 to 10 NFTs** with these different contracts, but also by giving an opinion on the features offered.
+This comparison is done first by studying the **gas used for mint 1 to 10 NFTs, exchange and burn** with these different contracts, but also by giving an opinion on the features offered.

 *These opinion only engage the person in charge of this repository, but all people are invited to **share and discuss** about theirs by **creating issues**.*